-Singer, songwriter Freddie Mercury, was born Farookh Bulsara, on September 5, 1946 in Zanzibar, Tanzania.
+Singer-songwriter Freddie Mercury was born Farrokh Bulsara on September 5, 1946, in Zanzibar, Tanzania.
 He studied piano in boarding school in India and befriended numerous musicians at London's Ealing College of Art.
-The music of Mercury's band Queen reached the top of US and British charts.
-Mercury died of HIV on November 24, 1991.
+The music of Mercury's band, Queen, reached the top of U.S. and British charts.
+Mercury died of AIDS-related bronchial pneumonia on November 24, 1991, at age 45.

 In 1973, the band released their first self-titled album, but it took two more recordings for Queen's music to really catch on.
 Their third record, Sheer Heart Attack (1974), featured their first hit, "Killer Queen," a song about a high-class call girl.
 The single hit No. 2 on the U.K. charts, and peaked at No. 12 in the U.S.

 With a sound that has been described as a fusion of hard rock and glam rock, Queen had an even bigger hit the following year with their album, A Night at the Opera (1975).
 Mercury wrote the song "Bohemian Rhapsody," a seven-minute rock operetta, for the album.
 Overdubbing his voice, Mercury showed off his impressive four-octave vocal range on this innovative track.
 The song hit the top of the charts in Britain and became a Top 10 hit in the United States.

 In addition to his talents as a singer and songwriter, Mercury was also a skilled showman.
 He knew how to entertain audiences and how to connect with them.
 He liked to wear costumes — often featuring skintight spandex — and strutted around the stage, encouraging fans to join in the fun.
 Artistic in nature, Mercury was also actively involved in designing the art for many of the group's albums.